arjundha/ArenaFighter/README.md

 User Story | Phase Completed
 --- | ---
-As a user, I want to be able to add weapons to my inventory | --- As a user, I want to be able to add potions to my inventory | --- As a user, I want to be able to create a character | --- As a user, I want to be able to choose whether to fight or shop | --- As a user, I want to be able to shop | ---
+As a user, I want to be able to add weapons to my inventory | --- As a user, I want to be able to buy potions to restore my health| --- As a user, I want to be able to create a character | --- As a user, I want to be able to choose whether to fight or shop | --- As a user, I want to be able to shop | ---